-They should be taken as soon as possible when undertaking physical effort.
+They should be taken as soon as possible when undergoing physical exercise.
 Taking into account that the main foods containing BCAAs are meat and dairy products, vegetarians and vegans should buy branched amino acids in the form of dietary supplements.

 Doses of branched chain amino acids

-Several studies have shown that f 4 - 8g of BCAAs before training and 4-8 grammes after, help to enhance muscle development.
+Several studies have shown that 4 - 8g of BCAAs before training and 4-8 grams after, help to enhance muscle development.

 Taking BCAAs with a post-workout drink or a recovery beverage accelerates muscle recovery processes and prevents over-training.

-Athletes or sportsmen doing strength or weight-training sports
+Athletes or sportspeople doing strength or weight-training sports

 People who are under physical or mental stress